Preserve And Share Your Old Photo Albums & Scrapbooks

 Now the original album has been safely preserved, a new and improved version has been created, and, best of all, our friends love both of them!

-Dealing with Big, Bulky Scrapbooks
+Give Big, Bulky Scrapbooks A New Life

 I’ve mentioned before on this blog that my family goes to the beach every summer and has done so almost every year since I was 5.
 It’s a special tradition for us, and over the years we have taken hundreds, probably thousands of photos, from these vacations.